September 2, 2019

 How to reduce the operating costs of a system?

-When it comes to saving on operating costs, there are several measures that can be taken.
+There are several measures that can be taken when it comes to saving on operating costs.
 An installation can be divided into two fundamental parts.

 - The production, which includes compressors and air treatment.